aholinch/orekit-sgp4-xp/README.md

 The JNI Binaries for Windows would need to be copied from Sgp4Prop/SampleCode/Java/jni/c_jni_export/lib/Win64.

-**Note:** the JNI binaries in v8.3 for linux seem to have been compiled with a debug statement left uncommented that prints a message to standard out everytime a .dll or .so is loaded into memory.
+**Note:** the JNI binaries in v8.3 for linux seem to have been compiled with a debug statement left uncommented that prints a message to standard out every time a .dll or .so is loaded into memory.

 ## License File
 At runtime, the USSF code checks for the presence of the SGP4_Open_License.txt file.
 With version 8.3, it seems to be happy with the file being in the same directory as the binaries.
-However, you may need to create a copy of the file in the directory where you are running the code from.
+However, you may need to create a copy of the file in the directory where you are running the code.

 # Running the test from the command line
 If you don't build the project in Eclipse, you can use the command line scripts to compile and run the test.
 On linux run `buildit.sh` to compile.
 To run the tests, edit `runit.sh` to set the `orekit_data` environment variable and the `LD_LIBRARY_PATH` environment variable.
 Then execute `runit.sh`.

+For windows, make sure that you have a `javac` command on your path that is 1.8 or later.
+Run `buildit.bat` to compile it.
+Edit `runit.bat` to set `orekit_data` and add the Win64 library directory to your `PATH` environment variable.
+Then execute `runit.bat`.

 # Integrating with Orekit